moseswuniche/mista-wus-algo-trader/README.md

     *   Configure parameter search ranges, including filters (`atr_*`, `seasonality_*`), risk management (`stop_loss_pct`, etc.), and strategy specifics, in `config/optimize_params.yaml`.
     *   Specify the optimization target using `METRIC=` or `TSO_METRIC=` (Makefile variables) or `--metric` (`OPTIMIZE_ARGS`).
 Choices: `cumulative_profit`, `final_balance`, `sharpe_ratio`, `profit_factor`, `max_drawdown`, `win_rate`.
     *   Use `SAVE_DETAILS=true` or `TSO_SAVE_DETAILS=true` (Makefile variables) or `--save-details` (`OPTIMIZE_ARGS`) to save all tested combinations to a CSV file in `results/optimization/`.
+    *   The details CSV contains only summary metrics for each parameter combination, not the full trade log.
+    *   Use `--resume` (or `RESUME=true` in `trigger-threaded-optimizer`) to skip parameters already present in the latest matching details file for that strategy/symbol/filter combination.
+If `--details-file` is specified, it resumes from that exact file.
     *   Set initial balance using `BALANCE=` or `TSO_BALANCE=` or `--balance`.
     *   Best parameters (including filters, SL/TP/TSL, and trend filter choice) are saved to `--output-config` (default: `config/best_params.yaml`).
 *   **Run Simulated Forward Test:** Runs the backtester using the best parameters found during optimization (from `config/best_params.yaml`) on a *different* historical data period.
 Generates reports and saves trade logs.